-Our NICU has support staff, board-certified NICU doctors and neonatal nurse practitioners available 24/7 to care for your baby.
+Our NICU has support staff, board certified NICU doctors and neonatal nurse practitioners available 24/7 to care for your baby.
+All of our nurses are certified by the American Academy of Pediatrics' Neonatal Resuscitation Program.
 We also provide specialized care with access to pediatric surgeons, neurologists, ophthalmologists, cardiologists, endocrinologists, urologists, nutritionists and therapists.

+Knowing that your baby needs to be transported to a NICU can be a frightening experience for parents.
+Our team is here to provide both you, and your baby, with compassionate, expert, quality care during this time.
 Our family-friendly environment encourages you to visit often, to hold, touch, talk to and care for your baby as his or her condition allows.
 Co-bedding for multiples is also encouraged.

 NICU at HCA Houston Healthcare

-The neonatal intensive care unit works to provide critical care to newborns who are ill or premature.
+The neonatal intensive care unit provides critical care to newborns who are ill or premature.
 Many factors may lead to a newborn being admitted to the NICU, including low birth weight or complications during delivery.
 The NICU staff works closely with parents to develop a treatment plan for their newborn.Learn about NICU